dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 right block's mass

 is the acceleration of the masses.
 Because they are connected by a string, their accelerations have the same magnitude but opposite directions.
-Let 𝑎 be the downward acceleration of the mass on the left—whether it is labeled 𝑚1 or 𝑚2 (planning for an application of symmetry).
+Let 𝑎 be the downward acceleration of the mass on the left — whether it is labeled 𝑚1 or 𝑚2 (planning for an application of symmetry).
 Because 𝑎 is our goal quantity, it is the first quantity on the list.
 The motion is caused by gravity, so the list includes 𝑔.
 Finally, the masses affect the acceleration, so the list includes 𝑚1 and 𝑚2.
 And that's the whole list.

 Doesn't the tension also affect the acceleration?

 The tension has an important effect: Without the tension, there would be no problem to solve, because each mass would accelerate downward at 𝑔.

-However, the tension is a consequence of 𝑚1, 𝑚2, and 𝑔—quantities already on the list.
+However, the tension is a consequence of 𝑚1, 𝑚2, and 𝑔 — quantities already on the list.
 Thus, tension is redundant; adding it would only confuse the dimensional analysis.

 This list contains only two independent dimensions: mass (M) and acceleration (LT−2).
 Four quantities built from two independent dimensions produce two independent dimensionless groups.
 The most natural choices are the acceleration ratio 𝑎/𝑔 and the mass ratio 𝑚1/𝑚2.
 Then the most general dimensionless statement is